-This course presents human resource management as a strategic issue no less significant than the management of any other organizational asset and explores HR decision making with an eye toward understanding the impact on employees, organizational effectiveness, and the broader market and social contexts.
-Building on your knowledge of the internal and external factors shaping organizations gained from your previous courses, you’ll revisit the issues introduced in your first semester to see how ideas and strategies get put into action.
-Comparing and contrasting different approaches to human resources decisions in different environments, you’ll evaluate alternatives for staffing and talent management, analyze compensation and reward systems, understand the design and management of teams, anticipate international HR needs, and interpret the role of organizational culture in management.
+This course explores human resource decision-making with an eye toward understanding the impact on employees, organizational effectiveness, and the broader market and social contexts.
+Building on the knowledge gamined from your previous courses, you'll revisit the issues introduced in your first semester to see how ideas and strategies get put into action.
+Comparing and contrasting different approaches to human resource decisions in different environments, you’ll evaluate alternatives for staffing and talent management, analyze compensation and reward systems, understand the design and management of teams, anticipate international HR needs, and interpret the role of organizational culture in management.

 Statistical Research, Data Science, and Analytics

 How can data be used to inform decisions and manage organizations effectively?

 An essential part of the MPS program—and for success in the workplace—is sharpening the ability to gather, distill, and apply information.
 Across the organizational spectrum, it has become more and more necessary to be able to apply these skills effectively to quantitative data.
 When used properly, data can be used to make larger statements about the bigger world.
 We use statistics to unlock patterns that are not apparent on the surface and rely on them to determine everything from the safety of pharmaceuticals to the fairness of compensation.
 Statistics helps us move from individual stories to new facts.
 This course will take you through the first layer of statistics, giving you an understanding of the language of data and the interpretation of statistical tests, with an emphasis on the critical but often overlooked skills that allow for the clear and effective communication of results.
 You’ll gain new tools to guide your decision-making and be better equipped to work with analysts and consultants to really understand what they are providing, and know what questions to ask.